Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 * Using the GitHub Flow model
 * Using the GitHub issue tracker
 * Assigning team members to issues in the GitHub issue tracker
-  * :disappointed: = No team member was assigned to issue.
+  * N = No team member was assigned to issue.
-  * :confused: = Team member was assigned to issue but no response was given.
+  * I = Team member was assigned to issue but no response was given.
-  * :neutral_face: = Team member was assigned to issue and team member tried to assist but no change was made.
+  * A = Team member was assigned to issue and team member tried to assist but no change was made.
-  * :smiley: = Team member was assigned to issue and issue was resolved.
+  * G = Team member was assigned to issue and issue was resolved.
-  * :sunglasses: = Team member was assigned to issue and issue was resolved and understood.
+  * E = Team member was assigned to issue and issue was resolved and understood.
 * Creating and assigning labels to issues in the GitHub issue tracker
 * Creating and using a repository branch
 * Creating and using a repository fork
 * Merging a branch or a fork to another branch or fork
   * N = Not making a branch when it your job
   * I = when merging a branch or a fork to another branch or fork does not work
   * A = when merging a branch or a fork to another branch or fork works only sometimes
   * G = when merging a branch or a fork to another branch or fork works most of the time
   * E = when merging a branch or a fork to another branch or fork works all the time
 * Creating and reviewing a pull request
   * :disappointed: = Not creating a pull request
   * :confused: = Does not mention the issues it is trying to close with a subpar description
   * :neutral_face: = Mentions related issues it is trying to close and describes the changes
   * :smiley: = Mentions most related issues it is trying to close, describes most changes and the purpose of the pull request
   * :sunglasses: = Mentions all related issues it is trying to close, describes all changes made and passes Travis CI
 * Using appropriate commit messages

 ### Continuous Integration with Travis